Skip to content

 Corrections and Feedback

-When Coppermind gets something wrong -- wrong tone in an email, wrong format for a deliverable, an assumption that does not match your style -- you can store a correction.
+When Armbrain gets something wrong -- wrong tone in an email, wrong format for a deliverable, an assumption that does not match your style -- you can store a correction.
 That correction persists across sessions and gets injected into future context automatically.

-When to Use This#
+When to Use This

-Storing a Correction#
+Storing a Correction

 "Remember this for next time: always use formal tone when writing emails to Acme's board members"